LTD-Beget/openapi-cloud-go/docs/CloudCreateResponse.md

 `func (o *CloudCreateResponse) HasMysqlError() bool`

 HasMysqlError returns a boolean if a field has been set.

+### GetPostgresqlError

+`func (o *CloudCreateResponse) GetPostgresqlError() PostgresqlPgCreateError`

+GetPostgresqlError returns the PostgresqlError field if non-nil, zero value otherwise.

+### GetPostgresqlErrorOk

+`func (o *CloudCreateResponse) GetPostgresqlErrorOk() (*PostgresqlPgCreateError, bool)`

+GetPostgresqlErrorOk returns a tuple with the PostgresqlError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPostgresqlError

+`func (o *CloudCreateResponse) SetPostgresqlError(v PostgresqlPgCreateError)`

+SetPostgresqlError sets PostgresqlError field to given value.

+### HasPostgresqlError

+`func (o *CloudCreateResponse) HasPostgresqlError() bool`

+HasPostgresqlError returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)